6cox9/6cox9.github.io/about.md

 While pursuing a degree in law, I am actively integrating my technical expertise with a solid understanding of legal principles, allowing me to approach problems from a multidisciplinary perspective.
 This unique combination of skills enables me to offer creative solutions that address complex challenges at the intersection of technology and law.

-My <span style="color:red">goal</span> is to contribute meaningful insights and drive impactful change within both the legal and tech industries.
+My ***goal*** is to contribute meaningful insights and drive impactful change within both the legal and tech industries.